GoogleCloudPlatform/hdfs-to-gcs/README.md

 7. PubSub topic for handling failures
 8. PubSub Subscription so that tool can replay failures.
+9. Minimum hardware requirment is VMs with 4G memory

 ## Deployment
 [Follow this guide for the deployment](./hdfs2gcs-terraform/README.md)